Debra Wood, RN

 Antiemetics are given to help treat nausea or vomiting that may be caused by

-surgery to treat lung cancer.
+chemotherapy, radiation therapy, or surgery to treat lung cancer.
 Medications can be given by mouth, injection, or as a suppository.

 Side effects may include: